Sandra Gladh MBPsS, Dip CP.

 EMDR is a very effective and gentle way to work with children and adolescents for a range of issues, but especially for any small or big events that might have had an impact on a child’s life.

-I can provide therapy to children and adolescents for a range of issues, including trauma, low self-esteem, self-harm, obsessive compulsive disorder, phobias and anxiety.
+I have over 20 years’ experience of working with children and adolescents, both as a social worker and as a psychotherapist.
 I have received training in Theraplay and other therapeutic play for children and adolescents.

 I take children and adolescents concerns and thoughts seriously and I’m not there to tell them that they are wrong, but to provide them with an opportunity to gain a better understanding of themselves, their relationships and their established patterns of behaviour, which will help reduce their difficulties.

-I can help with children/adolescents in a range of areas, including but not limited to: any kind of trauma, anxiety, exam stress, low self-esteem, self-harm, eating disorders and insomnia.
+I can provide therapy to children and adolescents in a range of areas, including but not limited to: any kind of trauma, anxiety, exam stress, low self-esteem, self-harm, phobias and insomnia.

 I am able to provide training for organisations in various areas, including but not limited to: attachment, promoting mental health, self-harm and trauma.

 Please contact me to discuss how I can help your organisation.

 I am able to offer clinical support to individuals or groups with the aim to provide a space for reflection on case work and/or the impact of the work on individual staff.
 I am currently providing supervision to two groups working in the area of domestic and sexual violence.

 Please contact me to discuss how I can help you or your organisation.